Rymouxi/Projet-2A-Console-sur-FPGA/README.md

 ## 1. Introduction
 Welcome to our project!

-Programmers often know very well how to code in high-level languages, but sometimes lack the understanding of what's happening at a lower level.
+Many programmers are proficient in high-level languages but may lack understanding of lower-level programming concepts.
 Our goal was to understand this lower level by trying to recreate a computer from scratch.

-We've programmed the basic instructions of the LCM3 Assembly code on an FPGA Board in VHDL, intending to execute the Assembly code on it.
-For this, we needed an IDE to write and debug Assembly code and download it on a board, so we coded our own in Python!
+We've implemented the basic instructions of the LCM3 Assembly code on an FPGA Board using VHDL.
+Our objective is to execute Assembly code directly on the FPGA.
+To facilitate this, we developed an IDE in Python for writing, testing, and debugging Assembly code, and downloading it onto the FPGA board.

-This project thus have 3 parts
+This project comprises three main components:

-**The Simulator:** The IDE running in Python on your computer, in which you can write, test, and debug your ASM code.
+**The Simulator:** A Python-based IDE installed on your computer, enabling you to write, test, and debug ASM code.

-**The Board Programmation:** The VHDL code describes the functioning of the processor.
+**The Board Programmation:** VHDL code that defines the functionality of the processor embedded within the FPGA.

 **The ASM Code:** This is where the magic happens!
-You write your instructions in ASM.
-These instructions tell the computer chip what to do like adding numbers, storing information, or even playing games like Snake or Tic Tac Toe.
+You write instructions in ASM to direct the computer chip, such as arithmetic operations, data storage, or even game logic like Snake or Tic Tac Toe.

 ## 2. Software
 ### 2.1 Simulator